codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 **General**
 * Removing users from Codefresh UI, or via API or Terraform results in 504 error.
 * Organizations list not sorted in alphabetical order.
+* Page keeps on loading indefinitely when switching active account from a ProjectOne account to a Classic one.

 **Pipelines**
 * Slow loading for Builds and Workflow pages for pipelines.
 * Cannot save views including Annotations as filters.
 * In **Use YAML from repository** screen, selecting a new Git integration resets all custom settings, including PATH TO YAML.
 * In **Use YAML from repository** screen, selecting a new Git integration without selecting a branch results in "undefined is not an object (evaluating '(0,v.first)(this.branchData.selectedItem).displayName')" error.
+* Listing branches when setting up trigger or in **Use YAML from repository** results in error ‘Error: Failed to retrieve file’.
 * For Azure DevOps Pull Request (PR) (push commit, push reviewers changed, votes score changed, status changed) events, the build status in Azure DevOps is not identical to the build status in Codefresh.
 * Webhook for Bitbucket triggers two-three builds for a single event.
+* Builds stuck in Terminating state in Codefresh UI
 * Helm step does not support latest Helm versions.
+* Frequent timeouts when pushing to Codefresh Helm repo via Helm step.
 * Unable to upload more than 100 Allure reports from Codefresh.
+* “No such file or directory” error in Test History/Trends page for Allure test reports.
 * After upgrade to v2.0.9, Test reports screen does not display all elements.
 * For enhanced Cron triggers, restarting a Cron build or restarting a Cron build from a failed step results in error: "There was a problem rebuilding the selected item.
 Please make sure that the branch <BRANCH> is accessible".
 * Bitbucket builds triggered for events not defined in pipeline.